 Bites & Brews

-Madison is well-known for its breweries, distilleries and wineries, not unlike the Emerald Isle.
-St. Patrick’s Day isn’t complete without a pint and an Irish dish, like a Corned Beef Reuben from the Avenue Club and the Bubble Up Bar.
-At Great Dane Pub & Brewing Co., you’ll find the Emerald Isle Stout, dark, frothy and distinctively Irish.
+Madison is well-known for its breweries, distilleries, and wineries – perfect for celebrating St. Patrick’s Day like you’re in the Emerald Isle itself.
+Indulge in irresistible Irish favorites all across town.
+Polish off a pint with a classic Corned Beef Reuben from the Avenue Club and the Bubble Up Bar.
+Get to Great Dane Pub & Brewing Co. for the Emerald Isle Stout – a dark, frothy, and distinctively Irish draft.
 The restaurant has menu specials on St. Paddy’s Day, too.
-Or, head to Sprecher’s Restaurant & Pub for a classic Irish meal, like corned beef and cabbage or Shepherd’s Pie.

 Winter (and Spring) Warm-Ups